School bus: 1930s

 During the 1930s, school buses saw advances in their design and production that remain in use to this day.
-To better adapt automotive chassis design, school bus entry doors were moved from the rear to the front curbside, becoming a door operated by the driver (to ease loading passengers and improve forward visibility).
-The rear entry door of the kid hacks were re-purposed as an emergency exit.
+To better adapt to an automotive chassis, the entry door of a school bus was relocated from the rear of the body to the front curbside.
+Along with becoming a driver-operated design, a side-mounted door improved forward visibility and eased the loading/unloading of passengers.
+The center-mounted rear door was repurposed as a design feature, remaining as an emergency exit.

 Following the introduction of the steel-paneled 1927 Luce bus, school bus manufacturing began to transition towards all-steel construction.
 In 1930, both Superior and Wayne introduced all-steel school buses; the latter introduced safety glass windows for its bus body.

 As school bus design paralleled the design of light to medium-duty commercial trucks of the time, the advent of forward-control trucks would have their own influence on school bus design.
 In an effort to gain extra seating capacity and visibility, Crown Coach built its own cabover school bus design from the ground up.
 Introduced in 1932, the Crown Supercoach seated up to 76 passengers, the highest-capacity school bus of the time.

 As the 1930s progressed, flat-front school buses began to follow motorcoach design in styling as well as engineering, gradually adopting the term "transit-style" for their appearance.
 In 1940, the first mid-engined transit school bus was produced by Gillig in California.